 Evening meals are shared as a group 4 nights a week (Monday-Thursday) during Maymester and Summer semesters.
 While in Cortona, the group meals will be covered at Tonino's Ristorante.
 Tonino's Ristorante serves typical Tuscan fare, and is one of the most well-known and respected restaurants in the region.
 The dining room seats approximately 100 people and is serviced by the professional staff of Tonino’s.
 The restaurant has a balcony with a bar on the upper level providing a spectacular view of the Val di Chiana and is a relaxing place for a before or after dinner coffee or aperitif.
 Students are responsible for their weekend dinners and can choose to prepare their meals or eat at one of the many restaurants in Cortona.
 Dinner at Tonino's consists of three courses: the first course (primo piatto) is usually pasta or rice, the second course (secondo piatto) is usually meat or fish and a selection of salad or vegetables, and dessert (dolce) is usually fruit or cake or pastry.
 A different second course is served to those who are vegetarians.

-The basic cost of the program is estimated at $2,655.
+This cost is subject to change based upon budgetary approvals.
 Tuition is not included in this cost.
 See bursar.uga.edu for tuition rates.
 The cost of the program includes:

 - Program Deposit (due after acceptance to program) - applied towards total program cost

 - Charter bus transportation on all planned field trips